bcornet/DSC-Capstone/README.md

   1. Presentation

 ## Topic Talkies
-* Using BeautifulSoup for Web Scraping
+* Web Scraping with BeautifulSoup
 * Designing Java Software for SQL Databases
 * Writing with LaTeX in Overleaf
 * Making the Most out of Desmos